Information for foreign licence holders driving in Ireland.

 If your stay in Ireland will be more than 12 months you can apply for an Irish driving licence but you will need to go through the full driver licensing procedure.
 You must first pass a driver theory test, apply for a learner permit, complete a course of Essential Driver Training(EDT) and pass your driving test in Ireland.
 If you pass your driving test, you can then apply for a full Irish driving licence.

 Note: An agreement to allow for mutual exchange of driving licences between Ireland and Ontario has been agreed and legislation is expected to be put in place shortly.
 This exchange agreement will allow Irish Licence holders to exchange their car driving licence for a category G or G1 as appropriate in Ontario.

-Ontario licence holders can exchange a G or G1 driving licence for the category B (car) restricted to automatic transmission.
+Ontario licence holders can exchange a G driving licence for the category B (car) restricted to automatic transmission.

 A decision was made to prioritise Ontario due to the high number of Irish residents there.
 Now that we have reached this agreement, it should be possible to proceed very quickly to agreements with the other Canadian provinces.

 How do I apply for a Learner Permit?

 In order to obtain a Learners Permit you must first complete a theory test.
 The theory test comprises of 40 questions and you need o pass 35 out of 40 questions.

 You can apply for a theory test online at www.theorytest.ie or phone 1890 606 106.
 Note you will need a PPS number to book.